im2484/im2484.github.io/_portfolio/portfolio-1.md

 paperurl: 'https://asheville-flooded-vize-lab.glitch.me/'
 ---

-This storymap was generated using Javascript and Mapbox.
-It incorporates ethnographic documentary work to outline the effects of Hurricane Helene on Asheville, NC.
+This story map visualization was generated using Javascript and Mapbox.
+It incorporates ethnographic documentary work and geography to outline the impact of Hurricane Helene on Asheville, NC.
+Videos were captured by myself or donated by survivors.
  [View Project Here](https://asheville-flooded-vize-lab.glitch.me).